 2019 – Westmount City Hall and Manulife House

 Maçonnerie Rainville et Frères Milestones

 1968 – Rainville et Frères is founded.

 1980 – Brothers René and Armand Rainville shift their focus to stone masonry restoration.

 2003 – The company is transferred to two key employees.

 2005 – Gino Ouellet and Maxime Lorrain officially become owners and co-partners of the company.
-The same year, they steer Rainville et Frères towards large-scale construction sites and increase the general contracting aspect of the company’s activities: General contracting for building exterior restoration.
-This new strategy allowed the company to develop a global service offer.
+That same year, they steer Rainville et Frères towards large-scale construction sites and expand the general contracting sector of the company’s activities to include envelope restoration.
+This new strategy has allowed the company to make comprehensive offers of service.